Bob Dylan: 2020–present: Rough and Rowdy Ways

-In July 2021, livestream platform Veeps presented a 50-minute performance by Dylan, Shadow Kingdom: The Early Songs of Bob Dylan.
+Dylan suspended his Never Ending Tour due to the global Covid-19 pandemic; in July 2021, livestream platform Veeps presented a 50-minute performance by Dylan, Shadow Kingdom: The Early Songs of Bob Dylan.
 Filmed in black and white with a film noir look, Dylan performed 13 songs in a club setting with an audience.
 The performance was favorably reviewed, and one critic suggested the backing band resembled the style of the musical Girl from the North Country.
 The soundtrack to the film was released on 2 LP and CD formats in June 2023.
 In September, Dylan released Springtime in New York: The Bootleg Series Vol. 16 (1980–1985), issued in 2 LP, 2 CD and 5 CD formats.
-It comprised rehearsals, live recordings, out-takes and alternative takes from Shot of Love, Infidels and Empire Burlesque.
+It comprises rehearsals, live recordings, out-takes and alternative takes from Shot of Love, Infidels and Empire Burlesque.
 In The Daily Telegraph, Neil McCormick wrote: "These bootleg sessions remind us that Dylan's worst period is still more interesting than most artists' purple patches".
 Springtime in New York received an aggregate score of 85 on Metacritic.

 On July 7, 2022, Christie's, London, auctioned a 2021 recording of Dylan singing "Blowin' in the Wind".
 The record was in an innovative "one of one" recording medium, branded as Ionic Original, which producer T Bone Burnett claimed "surpasses the sonic excellence and depth for which analogue sound is renowned, while at the same time boasting the durability of a digital recording."
 The recording fetched GBP £1,482,000—equivalent to $1,769,508.
 In November, Dylan published The Philosophy of Modern Song, a collection of 66 essays on songs by other artists.
 The New Yorker described it as "a rich, riffy, funny, and completely engaging book of essays".
 Other reviewers praised the book's eclectic outlook, while some questioned its variations in style and dearth of female songwriters.

 In January 2023, Dylan released The Bootleg Series Vol. 17: Fragments – Time Out of Mind Sessions (1996–1997) in multiple formats.
 The 5-CD version included a re-mix of the 1997 album "to sound more like how the songs came across when the musicians originally played them in the room" without the effects and processing which producer Daniel Lanois applied later; 25 previously unreleased out-takes from the studio sessions; and a disc of live performances of each song on the album performed by Dylan and his band in concert.
 On November 17, 2023, Dylan released The Complete Budokan 1978, containing the full recordings of the February 28 and March 1 Tokyo concerts from his 1978 Tour.